simonhw/campsite-bookings/README.md

 - **Accepting T&Cs**
     - The Terms and Conditions are currently listed below the booking form, and the user is told that by making a booking they are accepting these terms; however, it would be better to have a checkbox that the user must click to indicate that they have read the Terms and Conditions before they can submit their booking.

+#### View Bookings Page
+- **Page Headings**
+    - The `UserBookings` class-based view can be split into two new views: one for upcoming bookings and one for past bookings.
+In this way the headings of "Upcoming Bookings" and "Past Bookings" on the page can be dynamically shown or hidden and messages displayed when the user has no bookings of either or both types. ([See Known Bug #2](/TESTING.md#known-bugs))

+- **Cancellation Period**
+    - The `.is_within_48h()` method can be updated to take in an argument from the user where the number of days or hours can be determined by the staff user from the front end.
+This update would also includes functions that dynamically edit any text content that refers to the cancellation period in other areas of the site.

 #### Manage Bookings Page
 - **Sort Bookings**
     - In this release, all bookings are listed and sorted by arrival date in descending order; however, in a real-world application, there could be hundreds of bookings available to view to the staff user.
 It would be preferable to have more control over how to sort the bookings list, e.g. view by month or by accommodation type.
 This may involve creating new classes in `booking/views.py` and having different buttons that the staff user can click to sort the bookings in different ways.